Frequently Asked Questions

 How does a CASA differ from a caseworker?

-Caseworkers are employed by the County.
+Caseworkers are employed by the county.
 They work on as many as 30 cases at a time.
 In contrast, a CASA is assigned to only one child or sibling group at a time.
 The CASA does not replace a caseworker on a case; he or she is an independent appointee of the Court and works to become the eyes and ears of the Court and the voice for the child.
 The CASA can examine a child’s case thoroughly, has knowledge of community resources, and can make recommendations to the Court, independent of state agency restrictions.

 How does a CASA differ from an attorney?

 The CASA does not provide legal representation in the courtroom and cannot provide legal advice.
 That is the role of the attorney or Guardian ad litem.
-The CASA provides crucial background information that assists attorneys in presenting their cases.
+The CASA provides crucial background information which assists attorneys in presenting their cases.
 It is important to remember that CASA does not represent a child’s wishes in court.
 Rather, they speak to the child’s best interests.

 Is there a “typical” CASA?

 CASAs come from all walks of life, with a variety of professional, educational, and ethnic backgrounds.
-We have CASA of all ages.
+We have CASAs of all ages.
 Some have full-time jobs.
 Some are retired.
 Whatever a CASA’s unique biography, they all share a passion for helping children and desire to make a difference in their community.

 Do lawyers, judges, and social workers support CASA?

 Yes.
 CASA cannot exist without the explicit authority of the Luzerne County court.
 Judge Jennifer Rogers has been an especially strong supporter of CASA.
 CASA works in partnership with the county and state to serve our children.
 Guardians ad litem and Children and Youth Services welcome the passion and information provided by CASAs.